-A parent-son book group designed to encourage boys ages 8-12 to read for enjoyment
+A Father-son book group designed to encourage boys ages 8-12 to read for enjoyment.

 While the group strongly encourages fathers to participate with their sons, mothers or another caring adult, are invited to participate with their boys in the following:

 - Participating in a parent-child book group has many benefits.

 - Reading skills and vocabulary are enhanced